JFrancis23/JFrancis23/README.md

 ### What have i been up to?

   - This month:
-    Got back from holliday with the family and now trying not to freeze! 🥶
+    Continuing my learning with JS!

   - Last Month:
-    Got home from work 🛳️ been to plenty of places 🇳🇴 🇫🇮 🇬🇱 🇸🇪 🇫🇷 🇪🇸 🇮🇹
+    Got back from holliday with the family and now trying not to freeze! 🥶

 ---